cloudmesh-community/book/chapters/preface/notation.md

 The material here uses the following notation.
 This is especially helpful, if you contribute content, so we keep the content consistent.

-if you like to see the details on how to create them in the markdown documents, you will have to look at the file source while clicking on the cloud in the heading of the Notation section (@sec:notation).
+If you like to see the details on how to create them in the markdown documents, you will have to look at the file source while clicking on the cloud in the heading of the Notation section (@sec:notation).
 This will bring you to the markdown tex, but you will still have to look at